twagar11/ansible-labs/setup/Install-Ansible.md

 # Overview

-In this lab, You will lean how to install Ansible on your control machine
+In this lab, You will lean how to install Ansible on your control machine.

 ## Duration